th3cavalry/zimaboard-2-home-lab/README.md

 #### Research Documents
 - **[Homelab Usage Research](docs/homelab-usage-research.md)** - Comprehensive analysis of 200+ homelab configurations from blogs, podcasts, and communities
 - **[Research Summary & Recommendations](docs/research-summary.md)** - Key findings and actionable recommendations based on community research
+- **[Advanced Streaming Ad-Blocking](docs/streaming-ad-blocking.md)** - Techniques for blocking ads in Netflix, Hulu, and other streaming services

 #### Key Findings
 - **Your setup is 90% aligned** with community best practices